Need to talk? Call 1800 882 436.

 ADHD: children & teens | Raising Children Network

-When attention, hyperactivity and impulse control problems interfere with everyday life, it might be ADHD.
-For ADHD diagnosis, start by visiting the GP.
+When difficulties with attention, hyperactivity and impulse control interfere with everyday life, it might be ADHD.
+Start by taking your child to the GP.

 Read more on raisingchildren.net.au website